sa-concept-refactoring/doc/chapters/analysis.typ

 Some basic ones like symbol rename already work for them.
 As concepts were introduced with C++20 it is quite new to the world of C++ and therefore not much of support exists yet.

-For other operations refactoring operations already exist (for example renaming).
+For other operations refactoring operations already exist (e.g. renaming).
 Looking at existing refactoring code helped to understand how a refactoring is structured and implemented.

 === Testing <testing>